 Bakery products use combinations of certified and natural colors to obtain their colors.
 Doughs, cookies, sandwich fillings, icings, coating, and ice cream cones may all employ colorings.

-Candy uses many certified and natural colors, sometimes mixed to obtain a certain hue or because the candy comes in differently colored pieces.
-For instance, Hershey's Good and Plenty candies uses the above mentioned carmine and Red 40.
+Candy uses many certified and natural colors, sometimes mixed to obtain a certain hue or because the candy comes in different colored pieces.
+For instance, Hershey’s Good and Plenty candies use the above-mentioned carmine and Red 40.

 Dry Mixes (such as baking mixes)